se-edu/se-book/cppToJava/usefulClasses/stringClass/text.md

 </box>

-If the strings differ, we can use `compareTo` to see which comes first in alphabetical order.
+If the strings differ, you can use `compareTo` to see which comes first in alphabetical order.
 The return value from `compareTo` is the difference between the first characters in the strings that differ.
 If the strings are equal, their difference is zero.
 If the first string (the one on which the method is invoked) comes first in the alphabet, the difference is negative.
 Otherwise, the difference is positive.

 <box>